 So, to review: the phallus is powerless, the throne is empty, and god is dead.
-Like Nietzsche, if you go down this line of thought far enough, you’ll eventually arrive at the problem of nihilism.
+Like Nietzsche, we’ve now arrived at the problem of nihilism.

 John Marmysz’s Laughing at Nothing is a useful guide to the landscape.
 He lays out what he calls the three basic assumptions of nihilism:

 - Humans are alienated from such perfections as absolute Being, Truth, Goodness, Justice, Beauty, etc.;